 Adding Hardware Profiles

 This page is for contributors who want to add a new face-tracking device to the support table.
-When adding hardware, always keep a source URL that explains the support status or the reason for the judgment.
+When adding hardware, add a hardware profile JSON and always keep a source URL that explains the support status or the reason for the judgment.

 Files to update